Cyber force: History

 In 2015, China created the world's first independent cyber force, establishing the People's Liberation Army Strategic Support Force.
 This was followed by Germany's establishment of the Cyber and Information Domain Service as the world's second cyber force in 2017 and Singapore's creation of the Digital and Intelligence Service as the world's third cyber force in 2022.

 Within the United States, the United States Air Force was the early leader in military cyber operations.
 In 1995, it established the 609th Information Warfare Squadron, which was the first organization in the world to combine offensive and defensive cyber operation in support of military forces.
 Initially viewing cyber as a subdivision of information warfare, the Air Intelligence Agency controlled many of the early cyber missions.
 The United States Army and United States Navy believed that the Air Force was attempting to seize the cyber mission for itself, pressuring the Air Force to stop the activation of Air Force Cyber Command.

 Instead, United States Cyber Command was created as a subunified command under United States Strategic Command in 2009 and Army Cyber Command, Fleet Cyber Command, Marine Corps Forces Cyberspace Command, and Twenty-Fourth Air Force were created as service components.
 U.S. Cyber Command traces its history back to the 1998 establishment of Joint Task Force – Computer Network Defense, and its 2000 redesignation as Joint Task Force – Computer Network Operations under United States Space Command.
 Following the inactivation of Space Command and its merger into United States Strategic Command in 2002, Joint Task Force – Computer Network Operations was split into Joint Task Force – Global Network Operations and Joint Functional Component Command – Network Warfare in 2004 before being reunified under U.S. Cyber Command.
 In 2014, the U.S. Army established the Cyber Corps, merging the offensive cyber role of the Military Intelligence Corps and defensive cyber role of the Signal Corps.

 In 2018, Cyber Command was elevated to a full unified combatant command.
-Periodic calls for the creation of a U.S. Cyber Force have occurred, with the most notable being by retired United States Navy Admiral and Supreme Allied Commander Europe James G. Stavridis and retired intelligence officer and cyber security businessman David Venable.
+Periodic calls for the creation of a U.S. Cyber Force have occurred.

+In September 2025, the Verkhovna Rada of Ukraine passed a law approving the creation of the Cyber Forces of Ukraine to modernize and expand the Armed Forces of Ukraine's cyberwarfare capabilities amid the Russo-Ukrainian war.